LorrensP-2158466/FAp/report.md

 To count the singletons in the dataset we use the `group_by()` function provided by polars.
 It works perfectly for the k=1 case because we only count sets of size 1, and by using the built in polars funcitonality we make sure this step is as quick as possible.

+### Challenges and possible improvements
+#### Challenges
+When we initially implemented a naive version of the A Priori algorithm, it became clear that optimization was necessary.
+For small values of k the naive implementation was faster, and for higher values where naive failed, it was still very slow.
+We started to look for conceptual improvements at first and iteratively made it faster. <br>
+The first optimization involved only considering baskets of at least size k, reducing the number of iterations needed.
+We then found that generating candidate pairs directly was more efficient than iterating over the map and checking for their presence individually.
+Several other ideas were tested along the way; some proved totally ineffective, while others did not significant provide performance gains.
+Our main focus was on experimenting with loop order, which led to the most significant improvements in the end. <br>
+After making conceptual enhancements, we employed tools like `cProfile` to apply targeted optimizations.
+The most important one was making specialized functions for the cases k=1 and k=2.
+Since these are "unqiue" cases, we could leverage specific attributes to make them faster.
+Also, when making a list or a dictionary, list/dictionary comprehension gave faster results than using `map()` or `filter()`, leading to further gains. <br>

+#### Improvements
+An additional optimization we considered was memoization.
+While generating combinations of size k-1 from the baskets, we noticed that some combinations appeared multiple times throughout the whole process.
+By storing the combinations made in previous iterations in a map, we could avoid recalculating them, potentially saving significant computation time. <br>
+However, we did not implement memoization due to limitations with `itertools.combinations()`.
+This built-in function is highly optimized, and since integrating our own memoization code is not possible, it would require custom combination generation, which could negate the benefits.

 ## Implementation Results